mnesarco/fcapi/docs/documentation-src.md

 ## Examples setup

-Copy `fpo.py` and `examples/*` into FreeCAD's *Macro* dir. then you can run the examples from the FreeCAD's python console:
+Copy `fpo.py` and `examples/*` (the files, not the directory) into FreeCAD's *Macro* dir. then you can run the examples from the FreeCAD's python console:

 ```python
 import ex3_spring as ex3